lagossapp/lagoss/docs/content/runtime-apis.md

-import { Callout } from 'nextra-theme-docs';

 The following APIs are the same as the native Web APIS you already know.
 We also follow the [WinterCG](https://wintercg.org/) conventions.
-Lagon's Runtime uses the V8 engine and is written in both Rust and TypeScript.
+Lagoss's Runtime uses the V8 engine and is written in both Rust and TypeScript.

 ## Handler